The Fourth Kind: Cast

 In addition, Jovovich provides opening and dialogue as herself, setting the pretext of the pseudo-documentary's "true" events; as a further pretext of the pseudo-documentary, "Dr. Abigail Emily Tyler" is shown in the closing tombstone credits as having "appeared" in the film.
 During the fictional "real" footage, the interviewer is played by the director-screenwriter of this entire endeavour, Olatunde Osunsanmi.

 Production

+Development

 This is the first major film by writer and director Olatunde Osunsanmi, who is a protégé of independent film director Joe Carnahan.
 The movie is set up as a re-enactment of allegedly original documentary footage.
 It also uses supposedly "never-before-seen archival footage" that is integrated into the film.

+Basis

+The film is loosely inspired by a series of real missing person cases on the west coast of Alaska along the Bering Strait, which did in fact prompt an investigation by the FBI.
+While the film suggests extraterrestrial abduction as a cause for the disappearances, the real investigation found alcohol use and frigid temperatures to be the cause of most of the reported incidents.
+Of the disappearances, nine individuals were never recovered.